AnilRedshift/docker_www/www/html/wp-content/plugins/meow-lightbox/readme.txt

 Contributors: TigrouMeow, kywyz
 Tags: lightbox, responsive, exif, media, gps, map, photography, photo, gutenberg, image, images, gallery, retina Requires at least: 5.0
-Tested up to: 5.7.2
+Tested up to: 5.8.1
 Requires PHP: 7.0
-Stable tag: 3.0.9
+Stable tag: 3.1.5

-This is a responsive minimal Lightbox built for photographers, which displays EXIF information.
-This lightbox is highly optimized and designed to be fast and beautiful.
+Responsive Lightbox designed for photography which can also displays EXIF data.
+This lightbox is highly optimized and designed to be very fast and elegant.
+You will love it!

 == Description ==

-This is a responsive minimal Lightbox built for photographers, which displays EXIF information.
-This lightbox is highly optimized and designed to be fast and beautiful.
+Responsive Lightbox designed for photography which can also displays EXIF data.
+This lightbox is highly optimized and designed to be very fast and elegant.
+You will love it!
 Learn more about it here: [Meow Lightbox](https://meowapps.com/plugin/meow-lightbox/).

 === KEY FEATURES ===